Winter Solstice 2008

 broadcast on the morning of Sunday 21st of December 2008.
 Unfortunately it was a cloudy damp

-morning so the OPW (Office of Public Works) had to incorporate clips from the 2007 webcast into
+morning so the OPW (Office of Public Works) had to incorporate clips from the

 the live 2008 webcast.